This page contains the following sections:

 If an aortic aneurysm—a bulge in the wall of your body's main artery—is larger than 2 inches (or 5.0 to 5.5 centimeters) in diameter, is growing fast, or is causing serious symptoms (such as pain or trouble breathing), it is advisable to consider the possibility of surgical repair.

-Should you and your surgeon decide the time is right for surgical repair, keep in mind that the cardiac surgeons at Dartmouth-Hitchcock have considerable expertise in all the proven options for the surgical repair of aneurysms.
+Should you and your surgeon decide the time is right for surgical repair, keep in mind that our cardiac surgeons have considerable expertise in all the proven options for the surgical repair of aneurysms.